johnvictorfs/pypip-info/README.md

 [Devpost submission](https://devpost.com/software/pypip-info)

-Made for the Hackaton [CatHacks 2020](https://cathacks-online-hackathon.devpost.com) from the University of Kentucky.
+Made for the Hackaton [CatHacks VI (2020)](https://cathacks-online-hackathon.devpost.com) from the University of Kentucky.

+---

+## Project Information

 A GUI for [PyPi](https://pypi.org) for searching and getting condensed information on packages and their respective Repositories, running on Desktop (chrome) with [Flask + Flaskwebgui](https://github.com/ClimenteA/flaskwebgui).
 Frontend made with [Vue.js](https://vuejs.org/) and the Component Framework [Vuetify](https://vuetifyjs.com) for Vue.